"History has many cunning passages". - T. S. Eliot

 Two spouses are reported for Rollo:

 (1) Poppa, said by chronicler Dudo of Saint-Quentin to have been a daughter of Count Berenger, captured during a raid at Bayeux.
 She was his concubine or wife.
-They had children: (a) William Longsword, born "overseas" (b) Gerloc, wife of William III, Duke of Aquitaine; Dudo fails to identify her mother, but later chronicler William of Jumieges makes this explicit. (c) (perhaps) Kadlin, said by Ari the Historian to have been daughter of Ganger Hrolf, traditionally identified with Rollo.
+They had children: (a) William Longsword, born "overseas" (b) Gerloc, wife of William III, Duke of Aquitaine; Dudo fails to identify her mother, but the later chronicler William of Jumieges makes this explicit. (c) (perhaps) Kadlin, said by Ari the Historian to have been daughter of Ganger Hrolf, traditionally identified with Rollo.
 She married a Scottish King called Bjolan, and had at least a daughter called Midbjorg.
 She was taken captive by and married Helgi Ottarson.

 (2) (traditionally) Gisela of France (d.
 919), the daughter of Charles III of France - according to the Norman chronicler Dudo of St. Quentin.
 However, this marriage and Gisela herself are unknown to Frankish sources.
 Some details can be hard to verify.

-Was Rollon Other than Norwegian?
-A Snapshot
+Was Rollo Other than Norwegian?

-"NORMANDY was created by the three consecutive grants of 911, 924 and 933".
-[Tnn 20] Especially in Lower Normandy the Scandinavian influences and custom remained rather strong.
-[Cf. Tnn 21 and 41n] Normandy was in part colonised.
+"Normandy was created by the three consecutive grants of 911, 924 and 933".
+(Brown 1969, 20] Especially in Lower Normandy the Scandinavian influences and custom remained rather strong.
+[Cf. Brown 1969, 21 and 41n] Normandy was in part colonised.
 Rollo and his successors, as rulers of Normandy, obtained the title of count and valuable rights from before, along with widespread domains.
-[Cf. Tnn 22]
+[Cf. Brown 1969, 22]

 "From (their) Scandinavian inheritance the Normans derived their sea-faring, much of their trade and commercial prosperity which they shared with the Nordic world, their love of adventure, their wanderlust which led to the great period of Norman emigration in the eleventh century, their dynamic energy, and above all perhaps, their powers of assimila

 And from the French Histoire de la Normandie (1862) we find, in the fourth chapter, how Rollo, son of the Norwegian Rognevald, was made an outlaw by the Norwegian tyrant king Harald Harfager.
 He arrived at Rouen with his companions.
 The inhabitants spontaneously submitted to the giant.
 King Charles at first wanted to fight the Viking, but dropped it.
 Instead they bargained - Rollo won, he got land and permanent welcome.
-[Hnam 80 pp]
+[Barthelemy 1862, 80 pp]

 Their treaty at St. Claire-sur-Epte became a fact, and Rollo got baptised and married Gisele.